August 9, 2021 | catastrophic impairment injury Claims

 The Court relies on expert testimony from qualified physicians who can attest to the plaintiff’s decreased level of functionality and their diminished ability to complete routine daily activities without pain from the date of the collision.
 Testimonies from the plaintiff’s loved ones may also be presented, illuminating their newly acquired physical difficulties as a result of the injuries they sustained in an accident.

 In the case of Persaud v.
 Bascom, the Court dismissed the defendant’s motion alleging that the plaintiff’s injury was not serious.
-This case emphasises the importance of statutory definitions in personal injury cases, and illustrates the kinds of evidence of impairment used in the Court’s analysis.
+This case illustrates the importance of statutory definitions in personal injury cases and illustrates the kinds of evidence of impairment used in the Court’s analysis.
 It also demonstrates the importance of keeping medical records, attending prescribed appointments, following a plan of care, documenting pain levels, and maintaining records regarding an accident victim’s ability or inability to complete daily tasks.

-Contact the Ontario Personal Injury Lawyers at Preszler Injury Lawyers
+Contact The Ontario Personal Injury Lawyers At Preszler Injury Lawyers

 If you or a loved one suffered a grievous or catastrophic injury due to another person’s negligence, you may be entitled to compensation.
 Since non-pecuniary damages are only awarded if a plaintiff’s injuries meet the standard for severity and permanence, consulting with an Ontario personal injury lawyer can be critical.